geoserver/geoserver/doc/en/user/source/community/qose-module/index.rst

 Representative Operations
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-In this section, the user can declare the performance of the service (as a statement) on a specific layer for a specific request (GetMap and GetFeatureInfo Operations).
+In this section, the user can set the parameters of an operation such as a GetMap or GetFeatureInfo request to auto-configure external monitoring tools.
+Then, as a statement can declare the expected performance of the service for the latter monitored operation.

 .. figure:: images/qose-6.png
       :align: center